Anxious and Engaged? Here’s How to Handle Bridal Anxiety Before the Big Day

 Name what’s really going on

 Anxiety thrives in the “I don’t know what’s wrong” zone.
-Try journaling, talking to someone you trust or working with a therapist to unpack what’s beneath the surface—stress, grief, pressure, fear of change, etc.Let go of the myth that it has to be perfect
+Try journaling, talking to someone you trust or working with a therapist to unpack what’s beneath the surface.
+Usually anxiety is a manifestation of underlying stress, grief, pressure, fear of change, etc.Let go of the myth that it has to be perfect

-Your wedding doesn’t need to be flawless.
-It needs to be yours.
+Your wedding doesn’t need to be flawless or extremely details, it needs to be yours.
 Ground yourself in what actually matters to you, not what TikTok says it should be.Build in breathing room

-You absolutely don’t have to do this alone.
-Delegate tasks, set boundaries with family, and consider support from a therapist who really gets it.Let it be both
+The best advice my grandmother gave me is “never turn down help”.
+You absolutely don’t have to do this alone, so start delegating tasks, setting boundaries with family and consider support from a therapist who really gets it.Let it be both

 You can be excited and overwhelmed (!!!)
 You can love your partner and still feel anxious about the commitment.
 You’re human.
 Let yourself feel the full spectrum without shame.